Sheet metal operations insurance

-Premises liability exposures: Do not permit clients to enter your work area to prevent customer injuries.
+Do not permit clients to enter your work area to prevent customer injuries.
 Do you install the products you manufacture?
 Then you risk property damage claims.
-Stock stored in the yard could attract kids to want to climb the fence to play.
+Stock stored in the yard could make kids want to climb the fence to play.
 Your neighbors may complain about any fumes, dust, and noise from the metal work.

-Products liability exposures: This depends on what kind of products you are manufacturing.
-If the product is used for roofing or other protective function, failure may result in a law suit.
+This depends on what kind of products you are manufacturing.
+If the product is used for roofing or another protective function, failure may result in a lawsuit.

-Here is the minimum recommended sheet metal companies insurance coverage:
+Here's the minimum recommended sheet metal company insurance coverage: